Acronyms

 - Pindolol (Visken®)

-- Thioridazine (Mellaril®) - thioridazine may increase pindolol levels and vice versa [85]
+- Thioridazine (Mellaril®) - thioridazine may increase pindolol exposure and vice versa [85]

 - Propranolol (Inderal®)

-- Bile Acid Sequestrants (Questran, etc®) - bile acid sequestrants may decrease the absorption of propranolol [87]
+- Bile Acid Sequestrants (Questran®, etc.) - bile acid sequestrants may decrease propranolol absorption.
+Take propranolol at least one hour before or four hours after bile acid sequestrants.
+[87]

-- CYP2D6 substrates and inhibitors - may increase propranolol levels
+- CYP2D6 substrates and inhibitors - propranolol is a CYP2D6 substrate, and CYP2D6 inhibitors and substrates may increase its exposure

-- CYP2C19 substrates and inhibitors - may increase propranolol levels
+- CYP2C19 substrates and inhibitors - propranolol is a CYP2C19 substrate, and CYP2C19 inhibitors and substrates may increase its exposure

-- Rizatriptan (Maxalt®) - propranolol increases rizatriptan levels.
+- Rizatriptan (Maxalt®) - propranolol increases rizatriptan exposure.
 See rizatriptan for dosing recommendations.

-- Warfarin (Coumadin®) - propranolol may increase warfarin levels
+- Warfarin (Coumadin®) - propranolol may increase warfarin exposure.
+Monitor INR levels when adding propranolol to warfarin.

-- Zileuton (Zyflo®) - zileuton has been shown to increase blood levels of propranolol
+- Zileuton (Zyflo®) - zileuton may increase propranolol exposure

 - Timolol (Blocadren®)